ldn-softdev/jtc/User Guide.md

 #### Displaying walks with labels
-if resulted walks have labels in the input JSON (i.e. they were inside _JSON objects_), then `-l` let dumping their labels too:
+if resulted walks have labels in the input JSON (i.e., they were inside _JSON objects_), then `-l` let dumping their labels too:
 ```
 bash $ <ab.json jtc -w'<name>l:' -w'<number>l:' -nl
 "name": "John"